 - Favorite user selection.
 Implement this via a user reputation.
 P2P apps have a user score impacting the access to resources and transaction enablement.

-Regulation complianceFinTech market is booming and we should keep in mind the regulations and complex laws that accompany all its processes.
-It’s still in the making, with some countries taking the lead and others lagging behind.
-Asian sector has been at the forefront, issuing a number of FinTech regulations and standards.
-The US is still fragmented and needs a more coherent approach in offering FinTech firms a legal framework which supports innovation and protects consumers.
-For example, the mobile payments industry has eight federal agencies with some oversight of finance and 50 states with their own rules.
-While in Canada, the new 2019 Bank Act will provide opportunities around open banking.
 The UK fintech is regulated by the Financial Conduct Authority (FCA).
-The companies working on the European market know that alongside key standards such as ISO 20022, SEPA (Single Euro Payments Area), SWIFT 2017 and Fedwire, European Union (EU) is setting deadlines for adding the PSD2 (Revised Payment Service Directive) into national legislations to comprise the regulatory framework for payments.
+The companies working on the European market know that alongside key standards such as ISO 20022, SEPA (Single Euro Payments Area), SWIFT 2017 and Fedwire, European Union (EU) is setting deadlines for adding the PSD2 (Revised Payment Service Directive) into national legislation to comprise the regulatory framework for payments.
 The EU’s GDPR aims to protect citizens’ personally identifiable information (PII), providing transparency around its use and giving people the right to restrict its use or request that it be deleted or ‘forgotten’ altogether.
-Some disruptive technologies may run afoul of these standards and thus have to be implemented appropriately.
-There are FinTech regulatory sandboxes worldwide that allow you to test a business model and technology compliance, financial and operational impact.

 - Transfer money into the app’s system.
 Pay-ins pull money from a user’s card (or bank, paypal, bitcoin account) into the system.
 The money actually lands in the app’s bank account.
 The computer system registers the amount in its database.
 This feature is normally monetized.